twistlock/docs/api/descriptions/settings/serverless-scan_get.md

-Retrieves the scopes used for pattern matching on serverless functions.
+Retrieves the scopes used for pattern matching on the serverless functions Prisma Cloud is configured to scan.

 This endpoint maps to the **Function scope** table data in the **Defend > Vulnerabilities > Functions > Functions** Console UI.